 Because swollen lymph nodes are more often signs of an infection, rather than cancer, you may be inclined to dismiss swelling as a temporary symptom that’ll subside as you get over your infection.
 In many cases, that’s exactly what will happen.

-If you’re unsure whether to seek a medical evaluation for swollen lymph nodes, consider these signs as reasons to see a medical professional:
+If you’re unsure whether to seek a medical evaluation for swollen lymph nodes, these signs may be reasons to see a medical professional:

 - One or more lymph nodes are swollen for no obvious reason.